cmergny/dotfiles/notes.md

 Cli-visualizer works but not with aur package.
 Need to build from their github with the option to enable pulse as in their readme.
 see: https://github.com/dpayne/cli-visualizer
 to have only the top bar make stereo to false.
 To have a single color create a file in config/vis/colors (ex named blue) write "blue" in its first line. then add the file path to vis config.

+# Hearthstone
+Battle net works but Hearthstone showed a direct x error.
+Using lutris: they are instruction given on the install scripts of Hearthstone with links to github pages.
+After installing the dependencies.
+I've followed all the options a hundred times from the wiki but didn't work out of a the box.
+[Solved] the solution was to (in Lutris) go to wine settings, then the tab system options, and the parameter Vulkan ICD loader was set to Intel !
+Change it to nvidia proprietary and it works!